Buying a domain name is like setting up a shopfront on the high street — it makes an impression before customers have even stepped inside.

 Availability: Yes, we’ve put this in the pros and cons.
 Though it’s true that .co.uk domains are often much more easily and cheaply available than .com domains, buyers can still face challenges in finding the exact name they want.

-UK-Centric: The .co.uk domain is about as famous as Big Ben and the Beatles these days, but one potential downside might be a perception a website will be exclusively for British audiences.
-Businesses can counter this within their web pages by showing their international focus and making it clear they’re open for business overseas.
+UK-Centric: The .co.uk domain is about as famous as Big Ben and the Beatles these days, but one downside might be a general perception that these websites will only be for British audiences.
+You can easily counter this, though, by showing off your international focus and making it clear you’re open for business overseas.

 Do you need to be based in the UK to buy a .co.uk domain?